edgedb/edgedb-js/packages/auth-sveltekit/readme.md

 - `authCookieName?: string`, The name of the cookie where the auth token will be stored, defaults to `'edgedb-session'`.
 - `pkceVerifierCookieName?: string`: The name of the cookie where the verifier for the PKCE flow will be stored, defaults to `'edgedb-pkce-verifier'`
 - `passwordResetUrl?: string`: The url of the the password reset page; needed if you want to enable password reset emails in your app.
+  &nbsp;

+### EdgeDB client

-2. Lets create an EdgeDB client that you will need for creating server auth client.
+Lets create an EdgeDB client that you will need for creating server auth client.

 ```ts
 // src/lib/server/auth.ts